 Most people that gravitate to working in the fitness industry because they have a natural inclination towards exercise and their bodies respond to it naturally and effectively.

-I finished high school and the opportunities to play organized sports dwindled.
-I started resistance training as a means of exercising and to gain strength and muscle.
-The problem was my body responded slowly and I was prone to injuries.
-I enrolled at George Brown College and completed the Fitness and Lifestyle Management Program in 2002 and started my career as a fitness professional.
-That provided me with a firm base in anatomy and kinesiology and allowed to start figuring out how to get my body to respond the way I saw others respond.
-That pursuit has made me a better trainer because I can identify with people who exercise and training isn't a natural inclination.
+Rob finished high school and the opportunities to play organized sports dwindled.
+He started resistance training as a means of exercising and to gain strength and muscle.
+The problem was that his body responded slowly and was prone to injuries.
+He enrolled at George Brown College and completed the Fitness and Lifestyle Management Program in 2002, and, following that, he started his career as a fitness professional.
+That provided him with a firm base in anatomy and kinesiology and allowed to start figuring out how to get his body to respond the way he saw others’ responding.
+That pursuit has made him a better trainer because he can identify with those who don’t find exercise and training to be a natural inclination.

-I specialize in high leverage training.
-Whether it's injury post-rehabilitation, management or prevention - my experience with my own training and injuries has allowed me to learn the physiology, psychology and process of bringing someone back to full function.
-Additionally, I've had tremendous success working with Bay St. professionals to accomplish strength and conditioning goals with a sports focus or improving body composition.
+He specializes in high leverage training.
+Whether it’s injury post-rehabilitation, management, or prevention – his experience with his own training and injuries has allowed him to learn the physiology, psychology, and process of bringing someone back to full function.
+Additionally, he’s had tremendous success working with Bay St. professionals to accomplish strength and conditioning goals with a sports focus or improving body composition.